-Techniques to train deep neural networks without sharing unencrypted access to data are being advanced through implementations of homomorphic encryption, which serves to enable equivalent prediction on data that is encrypted end-to-end [110,111].
-Privacy-preserving techniques [112], such as differential privacy [113–115], can help to mitigate risks as long as the assumptions underlying these techniques are met.
+Techniques to train deep neural networks without sharing unencrypted access to data are being advanced through implementations of homomorphic encryption, which serves to enable equivalent prediction on data that is encrypted end-to-end [121,122].
+Privacy-preserving techniques [123], such as differential privacy [124–126], can help to mitigate risks as long as the assumptions underlying these techniques are met.
+Other methods, such a distributed learning, in which small subsets of the data are processed independently in silos (possibly by different agents), are also promising but require careful investigation before applying to protected information [127].
 While these methods provide a path towards a future where trained models and their predictions can be shared, more software development and theoretical advances will be required to make these techniques easy to apply correctly in many settings.
 Unless using these techniques, researchers must not share the weights or provide arbitrary access to the predictions of models trained on sensitive data.

 Conclusion